Green Car Safety

 In comparison, natural gas is lighter than air and dissipates readily.
 (Propane is heavier than air, but there are no retail propane-powered vehicles.)
-Though it exists only in test fleets, including Honda's large-scale FCX Clarity program, hydrogen is lighter still.
+Though it exists only in large-scale test fleets, including Honda's FCX Clarity and Chevrolet's fuel-cell Equinox, hydrogen is lighter still.
 Though these gases are certainly dangerous, there's no reason to think they're more dangerous than gasoline.
 They're simply different.

 Like liquid fuel tanks, the tanks that hold these gases are designed to withstand impacts and high heat levels, and they are equipped with safety valves to prevent unintended leaks in the instance of trauma.
 Currently, there's only one natural-gas-powered car on the mass market, the Honda Civic Natural Gas, the availability of which will expand to 35 states in the 2012 model year after being offered in only a handful of states for more than a decade.